SPEAK WITH A TEAM MEMBER (770) 920-6030

 During the first phase of probate, the Probate Court appoints someone — a personal representative — to manage the estate.

-If there is a will, the deceased will have named someone to carry out their wishes.
+If there is a will, the deceased will have named someone to fulfill their wishes.
 This person must file paperwork with the Probate Court to become officially appointed as the executor.

 Once the probate court approves the request, the petitioner will receive a court order appointing them to the role and specifying the scope of their power.